Tencent/tquic/website/docs/api_reference/c_quic.md

                                       const uint8_t *token_keys,
                                       size_t token_keys_len);
 ```
 * Set the key for address token generation.
 The `token_key_len` should be a multiple of 16.
+* The default value is random bytes

 #### quic_config_enable_retry